Synchrotek/CollabCode-old/README.md

-## CollabCode
-- A web-code editor that uses socket-io for real-time collaboration.
+### code-collab

-"code-collab" is a collaborative coding web application designed to facilitate real-time code editing and communication among multiple users in shared rooms.
-Built using React, Node.js, Express.js, Socket.io, and MongoDB, the project incorporates various features such as user authentication, room management, synchronized code editor, group chat, to-do lists, notifications, and more.
+A collaborative coding web application built with React, Node.js, Express.js, Socket.io, and MongoDB.
+This platform enables multiple users to collaborate on coding projects in real-time, providing features such as synchronized code editing, group chat, to-do lists, notifications, and more.

+### Features
+User Authentication: Signup and login functionality for secure access.
+Room Management: Enter existing rooms or generate new roomIds for collaboration.
+Real-time Code Editor: Synchronized code editing for seamless collaboration.
+Group Chat: Communicate with other users in real-time through a group chat.
+To-do Web App: Manage and prioritize tasks with a collaborative to-do list.
+Notifications: On-screen notifications for important events.

+### Tech Stack
+- Frontend:
+  - React
+  - Socket.io-client
+- Backend:
+  - Node.js
+  - Express.js
+  - Socket.io
+  - MongoDB

+## Getting Started
+- Clone the repository: git clone https://github.com/Synchrotek/
+- Navigate to the project directory: cd code-collab
+- Install dependencies: npm install (both in the root directory and client directory)
+- Set up MongoDB and configure the connection in the server's .env file.
+- Run the development server: npm run dev

+## Usage
+- Visit the signup page and create an account.
+- Log in with your credentials.
+- Enter an existing room or generate a new one.
+- Collaborate with other users using the real-time code editor and communication features.

+## Contributing
+- contributions are welcome!
+Let's expore what a wonderful site we can build together.